tryton/tryton-client/doc/usage.rst

 Toolbar:
   Checkbox to disable/enable the tool bar.

+.. _Menu-Options-Form-Statusbar:

+Statusbar:
+  Checkbox to disable/enable the status bar.

 .. _Menu-Options-Form-Save_Columns_Width:

-Save Columns Width:
+Save Width/Height:
   Check box to enable saving of manually adjusted widths of columns in lists and trees.
+Additionally saving of manually adjusted widths and heights of dialog and popup windows.

 .. _Menu-Options-Form-Spell_Checking: